+The Salem Registry of Deeds charts documented sagamores and sachems in Essex County and other counties in Massachusetts during the colonial period.
 Following are the names of some of the sachems and sagamores mentioned in this book and suggestions for how to pronounce them phonetically in English.
 Note that the syllable breaks are only for the convenience of English speakers and do not accurately reflect the real prefix-root noun-suffix structures of Algonquian words.
+For better or worse, diacritical marks have been left out.
 The names all represent French or English corruptions of the originals.
 Note that Algonquian pronunciation is almost never on the first syllable as it is in English.

 Assacumbuit = Ass uh kumb wit (Maliseet “Tarrantine” leader)

 Canonicus = Kan on ih kus (Sachem of the Narraganset)